raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-15-how-to-be-a-good-manager.md

 ### The Making of a Manager

+-   ch8 - Making things happen

+    -   Start with a concrete vision
+        -   TODO

 -   ch1

     -   A manager is to **get better outcomes from a group of people working together**